Artificial intelligence for medical diagnostics

 What are you hoping for in the long term?

 “There are rapid developments within the fields of AI and mobile network performance, so I am very positive about our ability to make the concept work.
 When the diagnostics for an initial disease are up and running, this can then be expanded to encompass additional diseases – essentially to all image- based diagnostics.
 Our research is also relevant for high-income countries: AI assistants that can sort and preview medical images would also reduce the workload and shorten waiting times in Sweden.
 Imagine a scenario where we can give women their pap smear or mammography results immediately during their appointments, instead of through the mail several weeks later!”

 Text: Anders Nilsson, in translation from Swedish

 First published in From Cell to Society 2019

-Professor of Medical Technology specialising in digital diagnostics at the Department of Public Health Sciences
+Professor of Medical Technology specialising in digital diagnostics at the Department of Global Public Health

 Johan Lundin was born in Helsinki in 1964.
 He graduated with a medical degree from the University of Helsinki in 1990 and received a doctorate from the same institution in 1996.
 Between 1997 and 2003 he was a postdoctoral researcher at the university’s Department of Oncology.
 Johan Lundin also became an associate professor in biomedical informatics in 2003.
 He has conducted research at the Public Health Research Center in Helsinki, Helsinki University Central Hospital, and Institute for Molecular Medicine Finland (FIMM), where he has been its research director since 2011.
 He was guest professor at KI between 2012 and 2017.